nokia-eda/docs/docs/user-guide/installation/on-prem-cluster.md

 # EDA on an on-premises k8s cluster

-/// admonition | Work in progress
-    type: danger
-This document has not been updated and contains outdated information.
-///

-The [quickstart guide](../../getting-started/installation-process.md) did a great job of getting you up and running with a local Kubernetes cluster powered KinD.
+The [quickstart guide](../../getting-started/installation-process.md) did a great job of getting you up and running with a local Kubernetes cluster powered by KinD.
 However, you may be willing to step away from the beaten path and install EDA in a non-KinD cluster.
 Well, EDA welcomes courageous souls like you!

+/// admonition | Note
+    type: subtle-note
+In this section we are not going into the details of how to install EDA in a production setting, since there are many environment-specific considerations to take into account.
+Instead, we will focus on bringing up the playground environment on a real k8s cluster.
+///

-Alright, truth be told, the installation process is almost identical to the one you followed in the quickstart guide, it is just a matter of having a few things to consider.
-In this section we will install EDA in a real k8s cluster running on bare VMs.
+Alright, truth be told, the installation process is almost identical to the one you followed in the [quickstart guide](../../getting-started/try-eda.md).
+This is one of the perks of running on top of Kubernetes that EDA enjoys - no matter what cluster it is (GKE, Openstack, k3s, minikube, etc), the installation process for the greater part would be the same.

-First, let's see what we are working with:
+Take a seat, we are going to install EDA on a "real" k8s cluster running on bare VMs.
+But first, let's see what we are working with:

 ```{.shell .no-select}
 kubectl get nodes